SweetPotatoImprov/StatTools/GoodDataPractices/README.md

 For a single source of data you must have one and only one data table.
 A data table is the standard format for data analysis and it is the kind of data structure that any statistical package likes.
 In a data table you have:

-* one row for each case (i.e. a plot, a pot or a plant) and
+* one row for each case (e.g. a plot, a pot or a plant) and
-* one column for each variable (i.e. a trait like root yield or a factor like genotypes).
+* one column for each variable (e.g. a trait like root yield or a factor like genotypes).

 Use standard labels
 -------------------